Ugh-GitHub/redux-feedback-looper/README.md

 Include one or two screen shots of your project here (optional).
 Remove if unused. -->

 # Prerequisites
-This poject uses the following:
+This project uses the following:
 * [Node.js](https://nodejs.org/en/download/)
 * [Postgresql](https://www.postgresql.org/download/)